-How To Do Self-Guided Ride of Ontario’s Kawartha Lakes…
+Self-Guided Jet Ski Ride of Ontario’s Kawartha Lakes…

-To go on this self guided Kawartha Lakes Sea Doo Tour from Sturgeon Lake to Stony Lake, the first thing you should know is that the main lakes are interconnected and part of the Trent Severn Waterway in Ontario, Canada.
-Sturgeon, Pigeon, Buckhorn and Chemong Lakes are virtually rock-free in their main waterways, whereas it’s wise to keep your Sea-Doo watercraft on the marked routes on Lower Buckhorn, Lovesick and Stony.
+To go on this self guided Kawartha Lakes Sea Doo Tour from Sturgeon Lake to Stony Lake, the first thing to know is that the main lakes are interconnected.
+They are also part of the Trent Severn Waterway in Ontario, Canada.
+Sturgeon, Pigeon, Buckhorn and Chemong Lakes are virtually rock-free in their main waterways.
+But it’s wise to keep your Sea-Doo watercraft or recreational boat on the marked routes on Lower Buckhorn, Lovesick and Stony.

-This outstanding day jet ski adventure provides easily navigable waters, adequate depths, regular marker buoys, and active local populations who flag errant rocks.
-Plus there are many available services and amenities, both at frequent marinas and also at the anchor towns of Buckhorn, Bobcaygeon and Fenelon Falls for those going on Sea Doo tour on Sea Doo, Jet Ski or Waverunner personal watercraft.
+This outstanding, jet ski day adventure provides easily navigable waters, adequate depths, regular marker buoys, and active local populations who flag errant rocks.
+Plus there are many available services and amenities for recreational boaters, These are located both at frequent marinas and also at the anchor towns of Buckhorn, Bobcaygeon and Fenelon Falls for those going on Sea Doo tour on Sea Doo, jet ski or waverunner personal watercraft.

 View Kawartha Lakes Sea-Doo Tour in a larger map

-Kawartha Lakes Sea Doo Tour: PWC Lock Advice…
+Kawartha Lakes Sea Doo Tour: Jet Ski Lock Advice…

 Kawartha Lakes Sea Doo Tour: Jet Ski Launch Access…

 For this Sea-Doo tour, there are many good access points and I’ve identified only a couple of them.
 This article is written assuming you launch from Sturgeon Lake, which is closer to the GTA.
-Here, you can find many marina launches, including one at The Landings Marina, Long Beach off Highway 35, but there’s also a good one at Snug Harbour on the south eastern shore of Sturgeon.
-If you prefer to launch farther east, I prefer the public launch beside the Burleigh Falls lock on Highway 28.
-This avoids having to use that huge and potentially time-consuming lock and puts you quickly on to Lovesick Lake and your round trip journey west to Sturgeon (basically the reverse route to the one described herein).
+Here, you can find many marina launches, including one at The Landings Marina, Long Beach off Highway 35.
+But there’s also a good one at Snug Harbour on the south eastern shore of Sturgeon.
+If you prefer to launch farther east for your jet ski ride, I prefer the public launch beside the Burleigh Falls lock on Highway 28.
+This avoids having to use that huge and potentially time-consuming lock.
+It also puts you quickly on to Lovesick Lake and your round trip PWC adventure west to Sturgeon (basically the reverse route to the one described herein).

 Kawartha Lakes Sea Doo Tour: Sturgeon Lake to Bobcaygeon, Ontario…

-From either of the Sturgeon Lake launches, you’ll travel the eastward length of Sturgeon Lake, then through the busiest lock on the Trent at Bobcaygeon to Pigeon Lake.
-This lively town can have almost a carnival atmosphere on busy summer days, what with a mixed fleet locking through and scores of bystanders watching the spectacle, plus people scurrying about the many shoreline stores (Visit Bigley’s if you can!), marinas and restaurants.
-There’s even a permanent hot dog stand — and check out that major mansion on the starboard side after the second bridge east of the lock!
+From either of the Sturgeon Lake launches, jet ski riders travel the eastward length of Sturgeon Lake.
+Then you go through the busiest lock on the Trent at Bobcaygeon to Pigeon Lake.
+This lively town can have almost a carnival atmosphere on busy summer days.
+There’s always a mixed fleet locking through and scores of bystanders watching the spectacle.
+Plus people scurrying about the many shoreline stores (Visit Bigley’s if you can!), marinas and restaurants.
+There’s even a permanent hot dog stand.
+And check out that major mansion on the starboard side after the second bridge east of the lock!